NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 we create a docker swarm application using Azure Container Service (ACS).
 In this lesson it also describes that how to create a docker swarm cluster within the az - cli, and how to connect to the master (cluster) and deploy a docker stack voting app in the cluster.

+    az group create --name swarmRG --location wetus az acs create --name swarmcluster --orchestrator-type Swarm --resource-group swarmRG --generate-ssh-keys

 Implement Kubernetes Applications:

 we examine the fundamentals of creating a Kubernetes application in ACS.
 We will have much more detail in a subsequent section of the course, where we work with Azure Kubernetes Service (AKS).

+    az group create --name k8sRG --location westus

+    az acs create --name k8sCluster --orchestrator-type kubernetes --resource-group k8sRG --generate-ssh-keys

+    az acs kubernetes get-credentials --resource-group k8sRG --name k8sCluster

+    kubectl get nodes

+ Implement Pivotal Cloud Foundry (PCF):

+ we examine Pivotal Cloud Foundry (PCF), a very common and powerful PaaS offering.

+ Implement OpenShift:

+ we examine RedHat OpenShift, RedHat’s container orchestration offering bases on Kubernetes. we can deploy openshift-orgin into azure without any licence, there is a github for openshift-orgin & templete for that.